 - High plant content

 Like all wet foods in Canidae’s limited ingredient line, this recipe has five or fewer primary ingredients.
-This recipe highlights “morsels with cod” in the title, which tells us something about the food’s contents.
+This recipe highlights “salmon and whitefish” in the title, which tells us something about the food’s contents.
 FDA regulations dictate how cat food is named.
 For example, the “with” rule says that any ingredient or group of ingredients must constitute 25% or more of the food on a dry matter basis.
-We know that cod represents at least 25% of the food on a dry matter basis, but what other ingredients go into the morsels?
+We know that salmon and whitefish represents at least 25% of the food on a dry matter basis, but what other ingredients go into the morsels?
 Let’s take a closer look at the ingredient list.

-The first ingredient in this fish-based food is cod, a genus of demersal ocean fish.
-It’s not clear which cod species is used and whether it’s wild-caught or farm-raised.
+The first ingredient in this fish-based food is salmon and whitefish, a genus of demersal ocean fish.
+It’s not clear which species is used and whether it’s wild-caught or farm-raised.
 The food contains both fish broth and vegetable broth thickened with pea flour.
 Dried egg product is added as a secondary source of protein.

 The food contains “natural flavor” for increased palatability.
 This additive is typically made from hydrolyzed animal tissue.